Segment 6

 WHAT’S NEXT

-The project team is currently in the “detailed environmental study” phase of the project and is developing design layouts that will include tentative ramp connections, right-of-way needs, as well as collecting data for route comparison purposes (length, construction cost, design traffic, number of residential and business displacements, acres of wetlands, potential air and noise impacts, etc. Further defined layouts and associated evaluation data will be presented at the public meeting planned for summer 2026.
+The project team is currently in the “detailed environmental study” phase of the project and is developing design layouts that will include tentative ramp connections, right-of-way needs, as well as collecting data for route comparison purposes (length, construction cost, design traffic, number of residential and business displacements, acres of wetlands, potential air and noise impacts, etc. Further defined layouts and associated evaluation data will be presented at the June 2026 public meetings.

 ADDITIONAL PROJECT INFORMATION